Punjab 1984: Plot

 The story flashes back to 1986, where the Human Rights Lawyer asks Satwant to check the record of the youth killed in fake encounters.
 Fortunately, Shivjeet is not in the album or list of those killed.
-Satwant and Bittu then go to the local politician Darshan Singh Poonpuri, a peace loving separatist, who vows to help them find Shiv.
+Satwant and Bittu then go to the local politician Darshan Singh Poonpuri, a peace loving separatist, who vows to help them find Shiva.

 When Bittu comes Home, his parents scold him for staying out and helping someone else's parent's instead of his own.
-His parents also accuse him of helping out a "terrorists" mother in a time where Hindus are being targeted.
+His parents also accuse him of helping out a "terrorist's" mother in a time when Hindus are being targeted.
 Bittu replies that it is going just as bad for the Sikhs as it is for the Hindus.
 Jeeti's aunt and uncle attempt to convince her to marry someone else, since it isn't sure if Shiva is alive or not.

-When Satwant Kaur goes to the police station as she does daily, a news reporter from a prominent news outlet tries to interview and record her story.
+When Satwant Kaur goes to the police station, as she does daily, a news reporter from a prominent news outlet tries to interview and record her story.
 However, the stationed police officers find out from their superiors that the Human Rights organisation has found out about Shivjeet and has taken the case to the central government.
-Rana comes outside and beats the journalist brutally and shamelessly beat the elderly Satwant Kaur to near unconsciousness.
+Rana comes outside and beats the journalist brutally and shamelessly beats the elderly Satwant Kaur to near unconsciousness.

-One of the police officers working for Rana, also known for haven killing many innocents, secretly comes to Satwant Kaur's home to reveal to her what really happened to Shiva: Shiva was picked up and beaten to unconsciousness while being "interrogated" for "terrorism."
-Later, Rana and the police officer who has come to Satwant tried to kill Shiva and four other youths in a fake encounter, successfully killing two.
+One of the police officers working for Rana, also known for having killed many innocents, secretly comes to Satwant Kaur's home to reveal to her what really happened to Shiva: Shiva was picked up and beaten to unconsciousness while being "interrogated" for "terrorism."
+Later, Rana and the police officer, who has come to Satwant, tried to kill Shiva and four other youths in a fake encounter, successfully killing two.
 Shiva refused to run in front of the police and was able to overpower Rana and escape with Taari and Pinda.
-When the Police Officer tries to leave, Satwant Kaur requests that he eat at her house, returning the favour that he did upon her and so that when her son is ever in a condition like this, someone may feed him too.
-The policeman leaves in shame after realising what his actions have been and while leaving, tells Satwant Kaur where Pinda might be.
+When the Police Officer tries to leave, Satwant Kaur requests that he eat at her house, returning the favour that he did upon her; and so that as her son is ever in a condition like this, someone may feed him too.
+The policeman leaves in shame after realising his actions, telling Satwant Kaur where Pinda might be.